wader/fq/doc/usage.md

     - For `capture` the `.string` value is a binary.
     - If pattern is a binary it will be matched literally and not as a regexp.
     - If pattern is a binary or flags include "b" each input byte will be read as separate code points
-  - String function are not overloaded to support binary for now as some of them are bahaviours that might be confusing.
+  - String functions are not overloaded to support binary for now as some of them might have behaviors that might be confusing.
   - `explode` is overloaded to work with binary.
 Will explode into array of the unit of the binary. end of binary. instead of possibly multi-byte UTF-8 codepoints.
 This allows to match raw bytes.
 Ex: `match("\u00ff"; "b")` will match the byte `0xff` and not the UTF-8 encoded codepoint for 255, `match("[^\u00ff]"; "b")` will match all non-`0xff` bytes.
   - `grep` functions take 1 or 2 arguments.
 First is a scalar to match, where a string is treated as a regexp.
-A binary will be matches exact bytes.
+A binary will match exact bytes.
 Second argument are regexp flags with addition that "b" will treat each byte in the input binary as a code point, this makes it possible to match exact bytes.
     - `grep($v)`, `grep($v; $flags)` recursively match value and binary